mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Protect Your Permit"
 	subTitle="Insurance Against Bad Actors"
-	text="All it takes is one claim of violation and you may lose your very permit to operate.
-If you walk into court with an Excel spreadsheet, the opposing lawyer is just going to laugh.
-Mysticetus securely encrypts and records all data using industry standard techniques.
-Nothing can be changed without knowing precisely when it was changed and by whom.
-Quickly refute illegitimate claims of permit violation." image="mysticetus-data-collection.png"
+	text="All it takes is one claim of violation and you may lose your right to operate.
+Collected data needs repudiation to survive and challenges to authenticy.
+Poorly collected data via paper and spreadsheets requiring QA after the fact is difficult to defend.
+Mysticetus securely encrypts and records all data activity using industry standard techniques.
+Nothing can be changed without knowing precisely who changed it, when it was changed, adn what it was and has become.
+Refute illegitimate claims of permit violation with confidence in your data." image="mysticetus-data-collection.png"
 	imagePosition="right"
 	buttonText="Learn more"